belbert/VCVTB/IN/README.md

 ------------
 9) Make sure that all input files are in the correct folders.
 If they are you can use GenerateEnergyPlusInput.py to create a mixed input file containing people, Cp values, AFN network components, control systems... and a Command.txt File for running

-10) Run.py *** > Runs all idf's in Commands.txt in parallel using GNU Parallel.
+10a) XX.py *** > Runs a pecific idf file
+10b) idf's in Commands.txt in parallel using GNU Parallel.
 You can specify the numbers of threads to use.
 Without further specification all threads are used.

 11) After running use DetectSevereErrors.py to Generate a list with crashed simulations.
 Mostly errors are due to convergence issues, adapt the AFN convergence limits and rerun the crashed simulations if required.